vuminhtue/SMU_R_Basic/_episodes/9-R in ManeFrame.md

 $ R CMD BATCH hello.R
 ```

-## Running non-interactive Python while in a login node using sbatch
+## Running non-interactive R while in a login node using sbatch
 Still in a login node, using **sbatch --wrap** to wrap a command in an sbatch script, then submitted to the queue to run in batch mode (non interactive)

 ```bash